| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

 - C = annual contribution

-- r = expected annual return
+- r = expected return

-- n = years until retirement
+- n = years to retirement

 NPS Example

-Suppose a 30-year-old individual invests ₹50,000 per year in NPS until age 60, expecting 9% returns.
+Suppose a 30-year-old invests ₹50,000 per year in NPS until age 60 at 9% return.

 Outcome (Current Rule)